 Pricing:

 WordPress is free to use, but you’ll need to purchase a domain name and hosting separately.
-Hosting can cost as little as $3 per month or as much as $50 per month, depending on your website’s needs.
+Hosting can cost as little as $3 per month or as much as $50 or more per month, depending on your website’s needs.
 You’ll also need to pay for premium themes and plugins, which can add up over time.

 The green stars represent the extra that The Image Stop adds for its clients without charging more.
 It’s the extra that makes the biggest difference.